How can I find the usage factor---the number of times a published scientific research article has been downloaded by readers?

 This information is tracked by database vendors and is often kept private.
-There is a project underway to set standards for reporting such download information and encouraging vendors to participate.
-See http://www.projectcounter.org/usage_factor.html
+Project Counter is an effort to set standards for reporting such download information and encouraging vendors to participate.

-For further information on journal metrics of all kinds, see the helpful guide maintained by Johns Hopkins: http://guides.library.jhu.edu/metrics
+For further information on journal metrics of all kinds, see this helpful guide maintained by Johns Hopkins.

 - Ask a Librarian, including chat and email, will be suspended from 5:00 pm on Thursday, December 22, through Monday, January 2, for the holiday break.
 Any questions received during this period will be answered beginning Tuesday, January 2, 2024.